iterorganization/IMAS-ParaView/docs/source/installing.rst

   mkdir projects
   cd projects
-  git clone ssh://git@git.iter.org/imex/ggd-vtk.git
+  git clone git@github.com:iterorganization/IMAS-ParaView.git
-  cd ggd-vtk
+  cd IMAS-ParaView

 * To run a plugin in Paraview, run the following at the root of the project directory.